Angie’s List, the pioneer in online reviews since 1995, is facing challenging times with the recent proliferation of free review sites.

 “We think the ability of A- and B-rated companies to buy their way to the top of the default search results skews the results… They get 12 times more profile views than companies that don’t buy ads, ” Consumer Reports criticizes.

-This is a practice that Yelp has been accused and criticized for many times over.
-Yelp has continued to vehemently deny this practice and maintains that, “Yelp uses automated software to recommend the most helpful and reliable reviews for the Yelp community among the millions we get.
+This is a practice that Yelp has been accused of and criticized many times over.
+Yelp has continued to vehemently deny this practice and maintains that “Yelp uses automated software to recommend the most helpful and reliable reviews for the Yelp community among the millions we get.
 The software looks at dozens of different signals, including various measures of quality, reliability, and activity on Yelp.
 The process has nothing to do with whether a business advertises on Yelp or not.”

 In the meantime, Angie’s List seems to have found the sweet spot as far as the amount it must lower its membership fees by in order to maintain the increase in annual subscribers year over year.
 The question becomes: Is this sustainable, given the fact that the legitimacy of the reviews listed on the site continues to be called into question?